preactjs/preact-www/content/en/guide/v10/web-components.md

 ---
 name: Web Components
-description: 'How to use webcomponents with Preact.'
+description: 'How to use web components with Preact.'
 ---

 # Web Components

+Preact's tiny size and standards-first approach make it a great choice for building web components.

+Web Components are a set of standards that make it possible to build new HTML element types - Custom Elements like `<material-card>` or `<tab-bar>`.
+Preact [fully supports these standards](https://custom-elements-everywhere.com/#preact), allowing seamless use of Custom Element lifecycles, properties and events.

-Due to its lightweight nature Preact is a popular choice for writing web components.
-Many use it to build a component system that is then wrapped into various web components.
-This allows you to easily re-use them in other projects where a completely different framework is used.
+Preact is designed to render both full applications and individual parts of a page, making it a natural fit for building Web Components.
+Many companies use it to build component or design systems that are then wrapped up into a set of Web Components, enabling re-use across multiple projects and within other frameworks.

-One thing to keep in mind is that Web Components don't replace Preact as they don't have the same goals.
+Preact and Web Components are complimentary technologies: Web Components provide a set of low-level primitives for extending the browser, and Preact provides a high-level component model that can sit atop those primitives.

 ---